xpeppers/starway-to-orione/README.md

 This is the study path every new dev has to follow when joins our team.

+This path reflect our team's culture and values, which have its roots in the [agile values and principles](http://agilemanifesto.org/) and in the [software craftmanship manifesto](http://manifesto.softwarecraftsmanship.org/).

 Please feel free to fork and contribute, add materials, fix the existing ones and propose new stuff.

 ## The path